backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Electromyography/Electromyography.md

 2. Have a volunteer sit in a chair, palms facing up, eyes closed.
 3. Touch the two points at the same time gently on the palm of a volunteer’s outstretched hand, and ask if one point or two is felt.
 With a separation of 10 mm, the double stimulus from the two points should be easily felt.
 4. Bend the paperclip so as to bring the points closer together, say about 8 mm.
 Touch, and ask if one or two points.
 Continue to shrink the distance and repeat to find the smallest separation that the volunteer can distinguish as two points.
 While doing this, randomly press only one of the points down from time to time to test the volunteer.
 5. Measure the separation of the points with a ruler when the volunteer can no longer sense two points.
-This gives you an index of the sensory resoultion.
+This gives you an index of the sensory resolution.
 5. Repeat the steps above with trials on different parts of the body, such as a fingertip, the back of the hand, and the back of the forearm.
 6. Record your observations in the Lab Notebook.

-### Equipment Setup and Electrode Attachment
+### Equipment Setup and Electrode Attachment for ADInstruments experiments

 1. Make sure the PowerLab is turned **off** and the USB cable is connected to the computer.

 2. Connect the 5 Lead Shielded Bio Amp Cable to the Bio Amp Connector on the front panel of the PowerLab (Figure 3).
 The hardware needs to be connected **before** you open the settings file.

 3. Remove any jewelry from the volunteer's hand and arm.
-Use the ballpoint pen to mark two small x's 2-3 cm apart on the skin covering the biceps muscle and triceps muscle.
-Use Figures 3 and 4 as a guide.
+Use the ballpoint pen to mark two small x's 2-3 cm apart on the skin covering the biceps muscle, and another pair of x's 2-3 cm apart on the skin covering the triceps muscle.
 Abrade the skin with abrasive gel or alcohol pad.
 This is important as abrasion helps reduce the skin's resistance.
 After abrasion, clean the area with an alcohol pad to remove the dead skin cells.

 ![](media/image3.png){:width="321" height="255"}